-- Typed expression splices: the same wildcards as in (untyped) expression splices are supported. - Pattern splices: Template Haskell doesn't support type signatures in pattern splices.
-Consequently, partial type signatures are not supported either. - Type splices: only anonymous wildcards are supported in type splices.
-Named and extraconstraints wildcards are not.
+- Typed expression splices: the same wildcards as in (untyped) expression splices are supported. - Pattern splices: anonymous and named wildcards can be used in pattern signatures.
+Note that -XScopedTypeVariables (page 348) has to be enabled to allow pattern signatures.
+Extra-constraints wildcards are not supported, just like in regular pattern signatures.